Develop your practical skills with archaeological fieldwork.

 You'll also have training sessions on topics such as site etiquette, site and finds recording, care and use of archaeological equipment, and site photography.
 We offer a variety of specialist talks to discuss topics such as environmental work, pottery spot-dating, and post-excavation techniques.

 Develop a comprehensive set of practical skills as you excavate, along with additional skills in activities around the trenches.

 "The Field School enabled me to test my archaeological knowledge in a practical way and also build on the skills I had begun to develop before university."

 Enabled Fieldwork is a collaborative project between students and staff to ensure that everyone has the opportunity to fully participate in our field trips and field schools.

 The group is student-run and aims to help those who are worried about or struggling with fieldwork.
 It also seeks to embed diversity and inclusion principles in all fieldwork activities and practices.

 The group works to positively articulate the challenges of inclusivity in practical disciplines, and to support students (and staff) of all abilities, genders and identities to voice concerns and find solutions together.

-Students at Reading have had the opportunity to excavate two sites: the Roman town of Silchester in Hampshire and Dunyvaig medieval castle on the island of Islay, Scotland.
+Students at Reading have had the opportunity to excavate two sites: an Anglo-Saxon monastery in Cookham, Berkshire and Dunyvaig medieval castle on the island of Islay, Scotland.

 Initiated in 2021, this Field School is investigating the site of an Anglo-Saxon monastery in the vicinity of Holy Trinity church in village of Cookham, Berkshire.
 Cookham forms one of a network of Anglo-Saxon monasteries established along the route of the River Thames and its tributaries, from Cricklade (Gloucestershire) in the west to Minster-in-Sheppey (Kent) in the east.
 Known primarily from historical sources, archaeological understanding of these riverine establishments is very poor, particularly so for the Middle Thames.